 We have again included a ‘Pupils and parents’ section, which we believe provides some of the most compelling reading in the Guide.
 For those thinking about boarding, it is a marvellously positive advert for one of the real beacons of British education and a great credit to the whole of the boarding sector.

 Here is a small cross-section of the many contributions we have received from those currently boarding in the UK.
-We thank all those who contributed and we believe they are a great credit to their schools and to boarding in all schools.

 Natalie and I have discovered that Taunton is truly interested in all children – not just the incredibly bright or sporty ones.
 It’s very egalitarian, both in its attitude to its pupils and in its parent base, and we’ve found this attitude permeates through Taunton School pupils.
 They really do understand that the more they put into life, inevitably, the more they get back.
 And we’ve discovered that both our boys really do have the most unbelievable opportunities to ‘put into’ their school careers.
 They’ve gone from a limited appreciation of the technical aspects of many sports to fully-fledged rugby, athletics, hockey, cricket, tennis and swimming aficionados.
 It’s been fantastic to watch them both develop such a love of sport.
 When we can, we do try and watch matches – though this is often difficult.
 However when we do we’re so impressed by the fact that Taunton regularly fields A, B, C and D teams.
 The mantra is that everyone should play competitive sport and have the opportunity to represent their school.

-Previously English was a cross our eldest son bore with fortitude – if nothing else.
+Previously English was a burden our eldest son – if nothing else.
 It’s now his second favourite subject.
 How and where Taunton found the key to unlock this is beyond his frankly astonished parents – but we’re truly grateful – for his sake (not just our own!).
 We’ve also discovered that both boys can sing – and the eldest one seems to have developed a love of ‘treading the boards’!
 Last term we were both fortunate enough to watch him in the winning group in the Group Acting Class at the Taunton Arts Festival.
 He also made a brilliantly terrifying Chief Pirate in the Year 6 play, Pirates and Mermaids.
 We had no idea that he had any interest or ability in speech and drama and yet Taunton found it and drew it out of him!

 In a nutshell it would be accurate to describe Taunton as a school that brilliantly draws children out of their comfort zones while managing to remain grounded, kind and caring.
-As a military family I really don’t think we could have picked a better school for our boys.
+As a military family, I really don’t think we could have picked a better school for our boys.

 We initially looked at schools in rural or small town settings but we are delighted with our choice of a city school (albeit in a very leafy suburb).
 Its proximity to Clifton Village is perhaps one of the school’s unique selling points, being a wonderfully safe environment for the children to begin to venture into the city by themselves and with all the cosmopolitan attractions of Bristol to hand.